top of page

 Strengths:

 Above average arm talent.
 Does well modulating velocity on his throws to layer the ball.
-Back shoulder balls and bucket throws outside the numbers are a strength.
+Back shoulder balls and bucket throws outside the numbers are beyond elite.
 Accuracy doesn't take a dive under pressure.
-Footwork is efficient.
+Footwork is efficient; hits all the easy throws.
 High IQ player who sees the field well and makes good decisions.
 Fast in a straight line; can pick up chunks of yardage if a play breaks down.

 Weaknesses:

 Needs to improve his ability to look off zone defenders; often telegraphs his passes.
+Accuracy totally breaks down on the move (but improved down the stretch).
 Not as sharp as you'd like pre-snap, which leads to him taking sacks/preventable pressure from free rushers on passing downs.
 Solid athlete but not somebody you want in the open field frequently.

 2.